21st Century Virginia Spirits

 Virginia Spirits Month celebrates contemporary craft distilleries

 As part of a proud 400-year distilling history, 21st-century Virginia distilleries have joined the wave of independent craft beverages.
 Virginia wineries began their ascent in the 1970s, craft breweries in the 1990s, followed by cideries and meaderies.
 In 1934, A. Smith Bowman Distillery began turning grain into whiskey, followed by Belmont Farm Distillery in 1988.
 But the big craft distillery burst began in 2005, with Copper Fox Distillery, which is still making fine spirits in 2020.
 Many other craft distilleries followed suit.
-Which brings us to today, with 73 licensed distilleries and 11 licenses pending.
+Which brings us to today, with more than 80 distilleries.
 And to Virginia Spirits Month, officially celebrated every September.

 Distilleries across the Commonwealth of Virginia produce a diversity of spirits.
 Consumers can enjoy an abundance of whiskey – including rye, single malt, bourbon, and moonshine.
 They can please their palates with gin, rum, brandy, liqueurs, aquavit, and absinthe.
 They can even pour a sprinkling of tasty creative and historic liquors as well as ready-to-drink canned cocktails.